 They have been living for ten years as strangers in their Parisian apartment located on the edge of Bercy Park, where they rarely meet, and together but separately “reached a sort of standardized despair”.

-In the eyes of Paul, the very last fictitious alias of Houellebecq, “if the terrorists’ objective was to annihilate the world as he knew it, to annihilate the modern world, he could not prove them completely wrong. “.
+In the eyes of Paul, the very last fictitious alias of Houellebecq, “if the terrorists’ objective was to annihilate the world as he knew it, to annihilate the modern world, he might not prove them completely wrong. “.

 Following a stroke which left him extremely reduced, his father, a retired French secret service (DGSI), will have to endure a slow rehabilitation.
 From there, even as politics run its course and Paul’s father is, it seems, no stranger to the investigation into the mysterious terrorist attacks, Annihilate turns into a family romance, where illness, medical end-of-life issues and acceptance of death mingle.